code-builders/curriculum/javascript/javascript-101.md

 ### Playing with JavaScript

-Safai, Firefox, and Chrome all support a JavaScript console, which allows us to write JavaScript directly in the browser.
+Safari, Firefox, and Chrome all support a JavaScript console, which allows us to write JavaScript directly in the browser.
 In Chrome, you can access the console either via the menu (View > Developer > JavaScript Console), or via the keyboard shortcut (Command - Option - J).